-Each year Bridwell Library of the Perkins School of Theology offers six one-month fellowships of independent study.
+Each year Bridwell Library of the Perkins School of Theology offers six two-week fellowships of independent study.
 Three fellowships are open to scholars researching any subject covered by the Library's collections.
 Two are set aside for active and retired ministers.
 One is reserved for research in Methodism and related areas.
 All are designed to encourage in-depth use of the Library's collections for study and research.

 Bridwell Library holds approximately 400,000 items in religion, theology, and related fields.
 Its substantial collections make it an especially valuable resource for scholars and ministers wishing to further their theological knowledge and understanding.